Rhine–Main–Danube Canal: Locks

 Along the course of the canal there are 16 locks with lifting heights of up to 25 meters (24.67 m).
 The 16 locks are managed from four remote control centres (Neuses since 2007, Kriegenbrunn, Hilpoltstein, and Dietfurt from the beginning of 2007).
-These centres are manned with one worker on the night shift, and two on the day shift.
+These centres are staffed with one worker on the night shift, and two on the day shift.
 The locks were modernized from 2001 to 2007, replacing the outdated relay technology with programmable logic controllers (PLC).
 The cost was approximately $1.3 million per lock.

-The summit water level is maintained by pumping water from the canal stretches below; and some water is drained into the summit level from local natural sources.
+The summit pound is maintained by pumping water from the canal stretches below; and some water is drained into the summit pound from local natural sources.
+Finally a pumped storage artificial lake Dürrlohsee that sits even higher in elevation than the summit pound makes up the difference if the aforementioned sources of water are not sufficient.

 Thirteen locks are designed to conserve water, which they do by piping first the top third, and then the middle third of the lock water into side tanks during the down cycle.
 On the up cycle, these tanks replenish first the bottom third and then the middle third of the lock volume.
 The remaining top third is supplied by water from the upper level of the canal.